Cubic nonlinear squeezing and its decoherence: Linear and nonlinear squeezing

 which is vanishing, so when quantum states are squeezed in this operator they are also approaching the required eigenstate.

 The quantum states, required for the hierarchy of nonlinear phase gates \cite{Miyata2016,Marek2018}, are the eigenstates of operators

 where $n$ represents the order of the nonlinearity and $z$ is a real parameter that determines the phase space shape of the quantum state.
 In the case of $n=3$, $z$ is sometimes called cubicity \cite{Hillmann2020}.
 Note that for $n=2$, the operator $\hat{O}_2$ is just a re-scaled rotated quadrature operator, $\hat{O}_2 = \hat{x}(\theta) = \hat{x}\cos\theta + \hat{p}\sin\theta$ with $z = \tan\theta$ representing only rotation in phase space.
-For $n > 2$, the eigenstates of operators \eqref{On_operator}, which are eigenstates of $\hat{p}$ for $z= 0$, are getting progressively more warped as $|z|$ increases.
-Moreover, for $n>2$ the eigenstates of \eqref{On_operator} are quantum non-Gaussian, they cannot be represented by Gaussian Wigner function or their mixtures \cite{Happ2018}.
+For $n > 2$, the eigenstates of operators \eqref{On_operator} \cor{start as eigenstates of $\hat{p}$ for $z= 0$ and then get progressively more deformed in the phase space as $|z|$ increases.} For example, \cor{Wigner function of the ideal cubic state $\hat{C}(z)\ket{p=0}$} is proportional to the Airy function with argument $zx^2-p$ \cite{Ghose2007}. \cor{The dominant feature of the function is a parabolically shaped ridge along the phase space curve given by $p=zx^2$.} Moreover, for $n>2$ the eigenstates of \eqref{On_operator} are quantum non-Gaussian, they cannot be represented by a Gaussian Wigner function or their mixtures \cite{Happ2018}.
 As a consequence, any sufficiently good approximation needs to be quantum non-Gaussian as well.
 This is an important distinction as quantum non-Gaussianity is necessary for quantum behavior which cannot be simulated classically \cite{Mari2012} nor semiclassicaly.
-It is therefore practical to define nonlinear squeezing relative to the Gaussian states.